Skip to Content

 • Cancer cells show up as bright spots on PET scans.

-• Doctors use PET scans to find cancer, see if and where it has spread and how well treatment is doing.
+• Doctors use PET scans to find cancer, see if and where it has spread and how well treatment is working.

 • A mesothelioma PET scan may help a doctor determine if the thickening of the pleura or peritoneum is from scar tissue or tumors.